apache/carbondata/docs/quick-start-guide.md

 This tutorial provides a quick introduction to using CarbonData.To follow along with this guide, first download a packaged release of CarbonData from the [CarbonData website](https://dist.apache.org/repos/dist/release/carbondata/).Alternatively it can be created following [Building CarbonData](https://github.com/apache/carbondata/tree/master/build) steps.

 ##  Prerequisites
-* Spark 2.2.1 version is installed and running.CarbonData supports Spark versions upto 2.2.1.Please follow steps described in [Spark docs website](https://spark.apache.org/docs/latest) for installing and running Spark.
+* CarbonData supports Spark versions upto 2.2.1.Please download Spark package from [Spark website](https://spark.apache.org/downloads.html)

 * Create a sample.csv file using the following commands.
-The CSV file is required for loading data into CarbonData.
+The CSV file is required for loading data into CarbonData

   ```
   cd carbondata